 The BMW 1 Series M Coupe – or 1 M Coupe – was an unlikely hero.
 Created using bits from the M3 and the Z4, BMW turned the junior exec into a senior performance player.
 It might not be an M car in the truest sense – there’s no bespoke engine to be found here – but it deserves its place alongside the Bavarian thoroughbreds.

 BMW squeezed 340hp from 3.0-litre twin-turbocharged six-cylinder engine, with a maximum 369lb ft of torque available on overboost.
 If you were fortunate enough to buy one new, you’re sitting on a little goldmine.
 Price then: £39,995.
 Price now: upwards of £40,000, but as much as £65,000.

-All of which means that you could save money by ‘investing’ in a brand new BMW M2.
 When we drove the M2 in Malaga we came away with the view that it’s the best new M car you can buy, a continuation of a bloodline that includes the 1 Series M Coupe, E46 M3 and E30 M3.

 The all-time greats just keep on coming.
 If the E46 M3 CSL is the ‘A Day in the Life’ of the M world, the E39 M5 is probably ‘Strawberry Fields Forever’.
 In fact, the E39 is a far better all-rounder – as at home on the commute as it is on the track.

 Power is sourced from a normally aspirated 4.9-litre V8 engine producing 400hp at 6,600rpm and 369lb ft of torque at 3,800rpm.
 But the E39 M5 was more than just a terrific engine.
 BMW’s M division tweaked the suspension, lowered the ride height, sharpened the steering and added a limited-slip diff to create one of the greatest performance saloons of all-time.